 By the simplest definition, proprietary trading occurs any time a firm uses its own money to trade any sort of financial instruments in order to bolster company profits.

 But when people talk about proprietary trading today, they are often talking about something very different from when they used the term in the past.

-Prop Trading: A Modern Interpretation
+Prop Trading: A Quick History

 While the meaning of proprietary trading has remained consistent — prop trading is still a firm trying to profit by investing its own capital — the people and institutions that participate in proprietary trading have changed dramatically over the past few years.

 Traditional prop trading